 H status holders are given a specific departure date on the I-94 and must depart the U.S. by this date.
 It is critical that you know and check this date upon every entry to the U.S. If this date does not match your H-1B approval notice you must speak with your OISS adviser.

 When planning to visit a country outside the U.S. which is not your country of citizenship or legal permanent residence, be sure to research whether or not you will need a visa to enter that country.

-If you are traveling to Canada, Mexico or the contiguous islands for less than 30 days, you may be eligible for a visa renewal exemption.
+If you are traveling to Canada and Mexico for less than 30 days, you may be eligible for a visa renewal exemption.

 Travel Check List

 - Valid I-797 Approval Notice for Yale University

 - Copy of all supporting documents issued to you in the OISS approval package (Form I-797 approval notice, I-129, and the Labor Condition application)

 - Copy of most recent payroll from Yale